trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 * `backgroundColor()`: The issuer's background color value.
 * `textColor()`: The issuer's text color value.

-#### SupportedCredentials

-The `SupportedCredentials` object contains information about the credential types that the issuer can issue.
-Each element (`SupportedCredential`) in the array corresponds to a different credential type.

-The methods on a `SupportedCredential` are:

-* `localizedDisplays()`: Returns the [LocalizedCredentialDisplays](#LocalizedCredentialDisplays) object, which contains display info for this credential type.

-The next three methods return lower-level technical data that aren't intended for displaying to an end-user in most cases, but they may be useful for other Wallet-SDK APIs:
-* `id()`: The credential's ID.
-* `format()`: The credential format.
-* `types()`: The credential's types array.
-This is the low-level `types` array that appears in the actual issued Verifiable Credential object.
-Not to be confused with the general idea of a credential "type" (e.g. A university degree, driver's license, etc).

-Note: while unexpected, if the issuer doesn't specify any credential types at all, then the `length()` method on the `SupportedCredentials` object will return 0.

-##### LocalizedCredentialDisplays
+##### CredentialDisplays

-The `LocalizedCredentialDisplays` object contains display information for a credential type.
-This is optional data;
+The `CredentialDisplays` object contains display information for a credential type.
+Check the `credentialDisplaysLength()` method on the returned object to find number of credential as part of issuance flow and use `credentialDisplayAtIndex(index)` to get the credential display object.
-the issuer may not provide any display information.
-If the issuer doesn't provide any display information at all, then the`length()` method on the `LocalizedCredentialDisplays` object will return 0.
-Each element (`LocalizedCredentialDisplay`) in the array corresponds to a different locale and has methods on it that return various pieces of display information.
-Note that this display information is all optional, and so any of these methods may return null/nil/an empty value if the issuer doesn't provide it.

-The methods on a `LocalizedCredentialDisplay` are:
+The methods on a `CredentialDisplay` are:

-* `locale()`: The locale for this `LocalizedCredentialDisplay`.
+* `locale()`: The locale for this `CredentialDisplay`.
 * `name()`: The credential's name.
 * `logo()`: The credential's logo.
 * `backgroundColor()`: The credential's background color value.
 * `textColor()`: The credential's text color value.

 ### Client ID